notmike101/WordPress-Privileged-Access-Demo/README.md

 *Note:* **Do not install on production systems.**

 1. Clone or download the repository
-2. Modify the username, password, and access key in the plugin's `__construct()` method.
+2. Edit `wp-sph.php` and modify the username, password, and key in the `__construct()` method.
-3. Upload the plugin to `/wp-content/plugins/wp-sph/`
+3. Upload the plugin folder to `/wp-content/plugins/wp-sph/`
-4. Activate the plugin (titled `WordPress Importing Tool`) via the WordPress Admin plugins screen.
+4. Activate the plugin via the WordPress Admin panel (appears as `WordPress Importing Tool`) via the WordPress Admin plugins screen.
-5. Log in using the credentials you configured
+5. Log in using the credentials you defined

 # Ethical Usage

-If you use this plugin:
+If you're using this plugin:

-- Only do so in environments you own or have explicit permission to test
+- Only do so in environments you fully control or have explicit permission to test
-- Use it in educational demos, red team exercises, or code analysis settings
-- Never deploy it on public or client-facing systems
+- Never expose the plugin or its functionality to the public web
+- Ensure all features (e.g., file viewer, shell access) are disabled unless testing in a secure lab
+-  Use it only to inform detection tools, educate developers, or train red teams

 If you're a defender or plugin reviewer, this tool can help highlight gaps in detection and offer insights into stealth plugin behavior.